Ice dance: Time

 Judges penalize ice dancers one point up to every five seconds for ending their pattern dances too early or too late.
 Dancers can also be penalized one point for up to every five seconds "in excess of [the] permitted time after the last prescribed step" (their final movement and/or pose) in their pattern dances.
 If they start their programs between one and thirty seconds late, they can lose one point.
 They can complete these programs within plus or minus ten seconds of the required times; if they cannot, judges can deduct points for finishing their program up to five seconds too early or too late.
 If they begin skating any element after their required time (plus the required ten seconds they have to begin), they earn no points for those elements.
-If the program's duration is "thirty (30) seconds or more under the required time range, no marks will be awarded".
+If the program's duration is "thirty seconds or more under the required time range, no marks will be awarded".

 If a team performs a dance lift that exceeds the permitted duration, judges can deduct one point.
+The minimum required length for a dance lift is three seconds.
 White argues that deductions in ice dance, in the absence of a fall or interruption, are most often due to "extended lifts", or lifts that last too long.

 Music

 All programs in each discipline of figure skating must be skated to music.
 The ISU has allowed vocals in the music used in ice dance since the 1997–1998 season, most likely because of the difficulty in finding suitable music without words for certain genres.

 Violations against the music requirements have a two-point deduction, and violations against the dance tempo requirements have a one-point deduction.
 If the quality or tempo of the music the team uses in their program is deficient, or if there is a stop or interruption in their music, for any reason, they must stop skating when they become aware of the problem "or at the acoustic signal of the Referee", whichever occurs first.
-If any problems with the music happens within 20 seconds after they have begun their program, the team can choose to either restart their program or to continue from the point where they have stopped performing.
-If they decide to continue from the point where they stopped, they are continued to be judged at that point onward, as well as their performance up to that point.
-If any of the mentioned problems occurs over 20 seconds after the start of their program, the team can resume their program from the point of the interruption or at the point immediately before an element, if the interruption occurred at the entrance to or during the element.
-The element must be deleted from the team's score and the team can repeat the deleted element when they resume their program.
+If any problems with the music occur within 20 seconds after the program has begun, the team can choose to either restart the program or continue from the point where it was stopped.
+If they decide to continue from the point where they stopped, they will continue to be judged at that point onward, as well as their performance up to that point.
+If any of the mentioned problems occur over 20 seconds after the start of their program, the team can resume their program from the point of the interruption or at the point immediately before an element, if the interruption occurred at the entrance to or during the element.
+The element must be deleted from the team's score, and the team can repeat the deleted element when they resume their program.
 No deductions are made for interruptions caused by music deficiencies.

 The ISU provides the following definitions of musical terms used in the scoring of ice dance: